bbauska/JS-Intermediate-JS/README.md

 add(10, getOffsetNumber());
 </pre>

-We can also reformat our curried function to look succinct.
-This is because each level of the currying function call is a single line return statement.
-Therefore, we can use arrow functions in ES6 to refactor it as follows.
+<p>We can also reformat our curried function to look succinct.
+This is because each level
+of the currying function call is a single line return statement.
+Therefore, we can use arrow functions in ES6 to refactor it as follows.</p>

 <pre>
 const add = a => b => a + b;